polic72/Vita/README.md

   - ++*Temperature*: Has min and max limits.
 Moving increases temp, staying still decreases.
 Too low = slower speeds, lowers health.
 Too high = higher energy costs of everything, higher water costs, lowers health.
   - +++*Mating*: Find another member of the same species and produce new offspring with them.
   - +*Corpse*: What’s left of an organism after they die.
 Can be a source of food, based on size.
+  - *Intelligence*: Implement NEAT algorithm.
+  - *Defence*: How much damage getting hit does to an attacker.
+Higher = lower speed.
+  - *Attack*: How powerful an attack is.
+Higher attack = higher energy cost for attacking.